 However, one of the challenges that may hinder you from making rapid progress with your Vietnamese is…pronouns.
 Their usage is not different from English, just that there are many different Vietnamese words for each English pronoun (I, You, etc.).
 And the various words are not always interchangeable.

-The grammatical reasons for different Vietnamese words for the same word, say I, are, firstly, to express the difference in age, which is culturally a "big deal"; and secondly, to experess the 2 genders.
+The grammatical reasons for different Vietnamese words for the same word, say I, are, firstly, to express the difference in age, which is culturally a “big deal”; and secondly, to express the 2 genders.

 And a further complication is that in different regions (North, Middle, South) local words are used extensively for pronouns (which is not true for most other Vietnamese words).

-But there is nothing to be afraid, because after finishing this lesson, you'd know the necessary common words to use in almost every situation, and be understood everywhere in Vietnam.
-And there is an excellent video tutorial to help you learn how to pronounce the words you learn in this how-to-say lesson
+But there is nothing to be afraid, because after finishing this lesson, you’d know the necessary common words to use in almost every situation, and be understood everywhere in Vietnam.

 Let’s learn how to say Vietnamese pronouns by starting with the pair ‘I – You’.